vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

 If you visit the familiar `localhost:3000` you should now see the familiar 502 page.
 Wait 1-2 minutes and you will (hopefully) see the login screen to your GDK 🎉.
 In case you see a 504 Gateway Timeout message, reloading the page 1-2 times should fix it.

 **IMPORTANT:** While your Virtual Machine is running, it costs money.
-When you are done working on the GDK, stop the Virtual Machine:
+When you are done working on the GDK, first leave the SSH environment by typing `exit` into the terminal and then execute the following command:

 ```shell
    gcloud compute instances stop gdk
 ```

-Any time you need it to start again, you can follow only the instructions in this section.
+Any time you need it to work with the GDK again, you can follow only the instructions in this section (Running the GDK).

 ## Making changes to the code